tendermint/interchange/readme.md

 # interchange

-**interchange** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).
+The **interchange** blockchain is built using Cosmos SDK and Tendermint and is created with [Starport](https://github.com/tendermint/starport).

 ## Get started